alan-turing-institute/environmental-ds-book/_sources/community/coworking/coworking-collabcafe.md

 ## Format of the call

-We have a template for the {ref}`Collaboration Cafes<ch-template-coworking-collabcafe>`, which is updated on the [shared HackMD](https://hackmd.io/@KirstieJane/CollabCafe) for each call.
+We have a template for the {ref}`Collaboration Cafes<cm-template-coworking-collabcafe>`, which is updated on the [shared HackMD](https://hackmd.io/@KirstieJane/CollabCafe) for each call.

 ### Schedule